andreacaron/swdevel-lab-hfarm/README.md

 To ensure the robustness of the application, a suite of unit tests has been implemented using the FastAPI "TestClient" and the "unittest" module.
 These tests cover various scenarios, including different combinations of true and false values for search criteria.

-- test_all_options_true: Verify if the function returns a list when all options are set to True.
+- Search with All Options True: validates that the endpoint returns a list of structures meeting the specified criteria when all options (indoor pool, sauna, fitness area) are set to `True`.

-- test_no_option_true: Verify if the function returns an empty list when all options are set to False.
+- Search with No Option True: ensures that an empty list is returned when all options (indoor pool, sauna, fitness area) are set to `False`, indicating no structures meet the specified criteria.

-- test_only_indoor_pool_true: Verify if the function returns a list when only the "indoor pool" option is set to True.
+- Search with Only Covered Pool True: verifies that the endpoint returns a list of structures with covered pools when only the 'indoor_pool' option is set to `True`.

-- test_only_sauna_true: Verify if the function returns a list when only the 'sauna' option is set to True.
+- Search with Only Sauna True: validates that the endpoint returns a list of structures with saunas when only the 'sauna' option is set to `True`.

-- test_only_fitness_area_true: Verify if the function returns a list when only the 'fitness_area' option is set to True.
+- Search with Only Fitness Area True: ensures that the endpoint returns a list of structures with fitness areas when only the 'fitness_area' option is set to `True`.

-- test_only_indoor_pool_and_sauna_true: Verify if the function returns a list when only the 'indoor_pool' and 'sauna' options are set to True.
+- Search with Only Covered Pool and Sauna True: verifies that the endpoint returns a list of structures with covered pools and saunas when both 'indoor_pool' and 'sauna' options are set to `True`.

-- test_only_indoor_pool_and_fitness_area_true: Verify if the function returns a list when only the 'indoor_pool' and 'fitness_area' options are set to True.
+- Search with Only Covered Pool and Fitness Area True: validates that the endpoint returns a list of structures with covered pools and fitness areas when both 'indoor_pool' and 'fitness_area' options are set to `True`.

-- test_only_sauna_and_fitness_area_true: Verify if the function returns a list when only the 'sauna' and 'fitness_area' options are set to True.
+- Search with Only Sauna and Fitness Area True: ensures that the endpoint returns a list of structures with saunas and fitness areas when both 'sauna' and 'fitness_area' options are set to `True`.

-**Usage**

-To use the application:

-1. Ensure that the CSV file ("dove-alloggiare.csv") is present in the specified path in the code.
-2. Call the "/cerca_strutture" endpoint with the appropriate parameters for the search.
-3. Unit tests are provided to ensure the correct functioning of the "cerca_strutture" function in various scenarios.

 ## FRONTEND OVERVIEW